DiligentGraphics/DiligentSamples/Tutorials/Tutorial26_StateCache/readme.md

 LoadInfo.pModifyShaderData = ModifyShaderCI;
 LoadInfo.PipelineType      = PIPELINE_TYPE_GRAPHICS;
 LoadInfo.Name              = "Path Trace PSO";
-// Do not add the PSO to the loader's cache as we may be
-// recreating the pipeline.
+// Do not use the loader's cache as we may be recreating the pipeline.
 LoadInfo.AddToCache    = false;
+LoadInfo.LookupInCache = false;
 m_pPathTracePSO.Release();
 m_pRSNLoader->LoadPipelineState(LoadInfo, &m_pPathTracePSO);
 ```

 The loader has its own cache that holds objects previously created by the application and
 uses the object name as the key.
 In this example we recompile the path tracing
 pipeline at run time when some of the settings change.
-The pipeline uses the same name, and
+Since the pipelines use the same name,
-we don't want to get old pipeline from the loader cache, so we set `LoadInfo.AddToCache = false`.
+we don't want to use the cache, so we set `LoadInfo.AddToCache = false` and
+`LoadInfo.LookupInCache = false`.
-Note that the pipeline is always added to the render state cache.
+Note that the pipeline is always added to the render state cache, but unlike the loader,
+the cache can keep different pipeline states with the same name as it uses the full pipeline
+state description as the key.

 Hot reloading as easy as calling